 5. Set up social media ads that are only shown to people who’ve recently visited your website

-Stop wasting money on booting your page and posts.
-Instead, install the Facebook Pixel on your website and start creating Facebook and Instagram Ad campaigns that are only shown to people who have just visited your website.
+Stop wasting money on boosting your page and posts.
+Instead, install the Facebook Pixel on your website and start creating Facebook and Instagram Ad campaigns that are only shown to people who have just visited your website or create lookalike audiences using data from the pixel.
 Craft the ad so that it ‘speaks to them’ and perhaps offer them a discount code for booking.
 Link the ad straight back to your booking page.

 This is the most effective way to do social media ads because people are more likely to book with a brand they have already come into contact with (ie visited the website) then one they have never heard of before.

 Tip: If you have a WordPress website, use the free Pixel Caffeine plugin to instal your pixel and view its analytics right from inside your dashboard.
 It’s simple to set up and easy to use.